 Wireless Security

-Computer users looking for convenience and mobility switch to to wireless Internet.
-Going wireless allows: business travelers to use wireless blackberries to check their emails, vacationers to upload snapshots on their wireless laptops to show friends at home, consumers to make online payments from the comfort of their bed, and much more.
+Computer users looking for convenience and mobility switch to satellite Internet.
+This includes going wireless, which allows business travelers to use wireless smartphones for call forwarding services and checking their emails.
+Vacationers use this to upload snapshots on their wireless laptops for showing friends at home, and consumers can make online payments from the comfort of their bed.

-A wireless network can link up computers in different parts of your home, without a the need of a cord or a physical medium.
-To find out what you need to go wireless read our article What is Wireless Network?
+A wireless network can link up computers in different parts of your home, without the need of a cord or a physical medium.
+To find out what you need to go wireless, read our article What is Wireless Network?

-Although, accessing the Internet wireless, proves convenient it also has its downside of being susceptible to hackers, particularly if you don't take the steps to secure your wireless network.
-So, learn some easy and quick steps to secure your network.
+Although accessing the Internet wireless proves convenient, it also has its downside as it is susceptible to hackers, particularly if you don't take the steps to secure your wireless network.
+So, learn some easy and quick steps to secure your network and about information systems security.

-With the convenience of wireless Internet or any Internet connection for your family, comes the issue of child security.
-Make sure you know what websites you're children are accessing to keep them safe from predators lurking around in chat rooms, social networking sites, and to prevent them from surfing sites with adult conduct.
+Along with the convenience of wireless Internet, satellite internet, High Speed Internet or any Internet connection for your family comes the issue of child security.
+Make sure you know what websites your children are accessing to keep them safe from predators lurking around in chat rooms, social networking sites, and to prevent them from surfing sites with adult conduct.

 Spyware has many ways of getting onto your computer, such as: